dxps/design-assets/dolphin/readme.md

 # A stylesheet for Dolphin

-This is a style sheet for Dolphin file manager.
+This is the style sheet that I use for Dolphin file manager.
-To use it, you need to start Dolphin using `dolphin -stylesheet dolphin.css`
+To use it, Dolphin needs to know about it through a flag: `dolphin -stylesheet dolphin.css`

-On Gnome desktop environment you can use this "desktop shortcut":
+On Gnome desktop environment, a "desktop shortcut" can be used for this purpose:

 ```shell
 ~ ❯ cat ~/.local/share/applications/dolphin.desktop